Hot Water and Hurricanes

 Specific heat is a measure of how much energy something absorbs compared to how hot it gets.
 More precisely, the specific heat of a substance is the amount of energy it takes to raise the temperature of 1 gram of that substance by 1 degree Celsius.

 Watch a short video from that demonstrates a "trick" that depends on the high specific heat of water.

 Quantitative experiments show that 4.18 Joules of heat energy are required to raise the temperature of 1g of water by 1°C. Thus, a liter (1000g) of water that increased from 24 to 25°C has absorbed 4.18 J/g°C x 1000g x 1°C or 4180 Joules of energy.
 For comparison, alcohol (ethanol) has a lower specific heat: it takes only 2.2 Joules of energy to increase the temperature of one gram of ethanol by one degree Celsius.

 To calculate the amount of heat energy gained or lost by a substance, multiply the mass of the substance by its specific heat constant multiplied by the change in temperature.

-Stop and Think1.
-Consider that the tropical ocean is exposed to direct sunlight for many hours every day.
-If the top 1 cm of a 100km2 area of water warms from 25 to 27 degrees, how much heat energy has the water absorbed?
+1. Consider that the tropical ocean is exposed to direct sunlight for many hours every day.
+If the top 1 cm of an area of water 100 km by 100 km warms from 25 to 27 degrees, how much heat energy has the water absorbed?